Generating Rectifiable Measures through Neural Networks: Introduction

-Comparing \cref{eq:scalingdmytro} and \cref{eq:scalingdmytro2}, we see that the ambient dimension $n$ is replaced by the intrinsic dimension of the objects, i.e., the rectifiability parameter $m$, which can be much smaller than $n$.
 We then extend this result to countably $m$-rectifiable measures and show that $b(\varepsilon)$ still satisfies \cref{eq:scalingdmytro2} provided that, among other technical assumptions, the measure decays exponentially on the individual $m$-rectifiable components of the countably $m$-rectifiable set.

 The main idea of our proof technique for $m$-rectifiable measures is depicted in \Cref{fig:illustration}.
-The $m$-rectifiable measure $\nu$ is supported on the $m$-rectifiable set $f(\setA)$ and can be realized as push-forward of a Radom measure $\mu$ that is supported on $\setA$ and the Lipschitz mapping $f$ can be approximated by a ReLU neural network $\Phi$.
+The $m$-rectifiable measure $\nu$ is supported on the $m$-rectifiable set $f(\setA)$ and can be realized as push-forward of a Radon measure $\mu$ that is supported on $\setA$ and the Lipschitz mapping $f$ can be approximated by a ReLU neural network $\Phi$.
 We then approximate $\mu$ by $\Sigma\#\lambda$, where $\lambda$ denotes Lebesgue measure on $[0,1]$ and $\Sigma$ is a ReLU neural network, in a space-filling fashion.
-The triangle inequality for Waserstein distance then yields To upper-bound the individual terms in \Cref{eq:termtobond}, it is crucial to control the Lipschitz constant $\operatorname{Lip}(\Phi)$ of the ReLU neural network approximating the Lipschitz function $f$.
+The triangle inequality for Wasserstein distance then yields To upper-bound the individual terms in \Cref{eq:termtobond}, it is crucial to control the Lipschitz constant $\operatorname{Lip}(\Phi)$ of the ReLU neural network approximating the Lipschitz function $f$.
 We emphasize that we can explicitly construct the ReLU neural network $\Phi$ approximating $f$ and, if $\mu$ is known explicitly, which is, e.g., the case when $f$ is injective (see \Cref{lem:density}), we can also explicitly construct the space-filling ReLU neural network $\Sigma$.

 The paper is organized as follows.
 In \Cref{sec:1}, we introduce ReLU neural networks and state their main properties. \Cref{sec:2} is devoted to the approximation of Lipschitz functions by ReLU neural networks.
 In \Cref{sec:3}, we introduce (countably) rectifiable measures, state their main properties, and derive our main approximation results.
 Finally, \Cref{sec:improve} contains approximation properties by uniform mixtures and quantitative statements on the space-filling approximation of uniform mixtures, which improve and simplify the results in \cite{peebbo21}.
 In the appendices, we present the following material required in the current paper: Properties of Lipschitz functions in \Cref{sec:LIP}, tools from general measure theory in \Cref{sec:GMT}, properties of Wasserstein distance in \Cref{sec:WD}, auxiliary results in \Cref{sec:aux}, and properties of the sawtooth function in \Cref{sec:sawtooth}.